 Although its origins are not entirely clear, it is likely that ‘The Bridge Builder’ was first published in The Builder in 1900.
-Since its publication, it has become a fairly popular poem that is often quoted within fraternal organization and used as a moral lesson.
-The main themes of this piece are hard work, perseverance, confidence and generosity.
+Since its publication, it has become a fairly popular poem that is often quoted within fraternal organizations and used as a moral lesson.
+The main themes of this piece are hard work, perseverance, confidence, and generosity.
 Through the text, the poem promotes working for the future and for the betterment of those around you.

 Explore The Bridge Builder

 The poem depicts an old man who, close to the end of his days, decides to spend his time building a bridge he does not need.
 He crosses over a chasm and then once safely to the other side, decides to build a bridge.
 This is a selfless choice that is noticed and questioned by a passerby.
 The old man explains that he’s building the bridge not for himself, as he won’t be using it, but for anyone who comes after him.

 ‘The Bridge Builder’ by Will Allen Dromgoole is a three-stanza poem that is made up of uneven sets of lines.
 The first stanza contains eight, the second: six, and the third eight again.
 The lines follow a simple and consistent rhyme scheme of AABBCCDD, and so on, changing end sounds from line to line.
 This pattern emphasizes the moralistic nature of the poem.
 They flow easily and carry the reader to the end of the poem, as a river would, smoothly and efficiently.